CPA vs. CFA®

 What Is The Difference Between CPA and CFA?

-A Certified Public Accountant (CPA) is a professional who has passed the Uniform Certified Public Accountant Exam.
+A Certified Public Accountant (CPA) is a professional who has passed the U.S. Uniform Certified Public Accountant Exam.
 To practice accounting in any specific state, CPAs must meet the state's licensing requirements.
 State licensing requirements vary but typically include 150 hours of education (30 hours beyond the typical 120-hour bachelor’s degree in accounting).

 The CPA qualification has become one of the most sought-after titles by professionals worldwide, and they are qualified to work in most sectors, with various options for career paths.